 An STI (Sexually Transmitted Infection) is an infection that does not show any physical signs or symptoms.
 It is contracted from another infected person through sexual activity, including vaginal, oral and anal sex and skin-to-skin contact.
 It becomes an STD (Sexually Transmitted Disease) when symptoms appear.
 It’s important to remember that not all infected people will have signs or symptoms.
 The problem is that some of these STDs can cause a lot of damage and can be passed to your partner without your knowledge.
 You do not have to have symptoms to be contagious; you can spread the disease any time you engage in sexual behavior.
 Concerned you might have contracted an STI?
 Contact us for free and confidential STI testing.

 The decision to have sex is a very important one, and there are lots of things to think about.
 Sexual relationships affect your physical, emotional, and spiritual well-being.
 Whether you are considering sexual activity, or you have already had sex, there are important risks to consider.
 Using birth control or condoms won’t guarantee that you won’t get pregnant or contract an STI, nor will they protect you from heartbreak.
 The only sure way to avoid these problems is to wait for sex.
 Wait until you are in a long-term, committed relationship with one healthy partner, such as in marriage.
 Married people live longer, healthier, more secure and sexually satisfying lives.
 Think about it.

-Do you want to talk with someone about your relationship?
+Do you want to talk with someone about your relationship or get STI testing?
 We are here for you.
 Please contact us.